jkhollandjr/PETS_DeTorrent/README.md

 ### To run the flow correlation experiment:

 We provide fc_experiment.sh, which will simulate FC-DeTorrent on the DCF dataset.
-You'll have to unzip the attached inflows and outflows and add them to the 'dcf_dataset' folder (such that the inflows are contained in dcf_dataset/inflow/ and the outflows in dcf_dataset/outflow/).
+You'll have to unzip the dcf_dataset.zip folder, which will provide a directory containing the trace files.

 First, fc_experiment.sh runs fc_preprocessing.py to preprocess the DCF dataset and split it into 5 folds for later defense.
 It will be saved into fc_data_cv.
 The DCF dataset is split into inflows and outflows, where each file contains one flow.
 Within each file, the first column contains the timestamps and the second column has the packet sizes (where positive sizes represent upload traffic and negative sizes represent download traffic).